aafthxb/LabRecord/README.md

           ▼
     Updated Website

-You only manage your program files.
+You only manage your program files — through the site's editor or directly on GitHub.
 The project manages everything else.

 ---